SmishingNot Even Your Phone Is Safe from Fraudsters!

 How You Can Identify & Prevent “Smishing,” or SMS Text Scams

-Picture this: an email appears in your inbox at work.
-It’s from your boss; apparently, a vendor — one you know the company uses — is saying you must pay for a shipment now, or a crucial order will be canceled.
+An email appears in your inbox at work.
+It’s from your boss, claiming that a vendor — one you know the company uses — is saying you must pay for a shipment now, or a crucial order will be canceled.
 Your “boss” instructs you to forward him the details for one of your company’s accounts to make the payment.

-You don’t panic, though, because you’ve already learned to recognize the red flags of phishing.
+You don’t panic, though.
+Why?
+Because you’ve already learned to recognize the red flags of phishing.

 This is a common trick that fraudsters use to get you to download malicious software, send money, or disclose sensitive information.
 Luckily, you’re smart enough to know not to take the bait.

-However, what if you received the message as a text sent to your phone, rather than an email?
+However, what if you got the exact same message, but sent as a text, rather than as an email?
 Would you respond the same way?

 So-called “smishing” attacks can be just as dangerous as email phishing.
 From the fraudster’s perspective, though, it can be a much more effective technique, as most targets don’t know how to respond.